MicrosoftDocs/mesh-docs/mesh/Includes/custom-immersive-spaces-ports-firewall.md

 > There are two considerations to ensure that embedded content is accessible in immersive spaces in Mesh:
 >
 > - **If stored in SharePoint, the content will follow M365 requirements**: Organizers must ensure attendees have access to URL.
 Attendees must have permissions to the specified file or Share link.
-> - **If not in SharePoint, follow the endpoints and firewall rules**: Organizers must ensure the domain is in the firewall/allowlist for TCP Port 443 (HTTPS).
-Make sure the URL is in firewall/port allowlist.
+> - **If not in SharePoint, the content will follow firewall rules**: Organizers must ensure the URL domain is in the firewall/allowlist for TCP Port 443 (HTTPS).
+Attendee client devices will download from this URL directly.

 **The embedded content types are:**